How to Implement Zoho CRM for My Business: Complete Step-by-Step Guide

 Choose the Right Zoho CRM Edition

-- Small teams β The Standard Edition of Zoho CRM covers the core features needed to track sales.
+Choose a subscription plan to match your company's size and how fast your company is growing to reach that targeted point:- Small teams β The Standard Edition of Zoho CRM covers the core features needed to track sales.

 - Growing businesses β The Professional Edition includes workflow automation and advanced customizations.